OsatoOsazuwa/Speech_Recognition_Algorithm/README.md

 ## Troubleshooting
 - Audio Playback is Slow: Ensure your microphone is correctly set to record at 16kHz.
 If necessary, the app will resample the audio before transcription.
-- Error with API: Make sure you have internet access for Google API, and the Vosk models are correctly installed for offline transcription.

 ## Contributing
 Feel free to fork the repository and submit pull requests if you have improvements, fixes, or feature requests!